PipeCI/Home/README.md

 The person who is contributing to Pipe CI have to watch the `Announcements` repo, The breaking changes and announcements will be filed in this repo.

+DO NOT open an issue on `PipeCI/Announcements`.
+In this repo, issues will be opened by staff only.

 ## Nightly Builds

 MyGet Feed: `https://www.myget.org/F/pipeci/api/v3/index.json`